Types of Equity Release (2025)

 Pros & Cons of Home Reversions

-The pros of a home reversion include that you may be able to release more than you would with a lifetime mortgage.
+The pros of a home reversion include that you may be able to release more than you would with a lifetime mortgage, while the cons include that you relinquish all or part ownership of your home.11

-• You get to live in your own house for the rest of your life or until you move to long-term care.
+• You can stay in your home for the rest of your life or until you move into long-term care.

 • You’re no longer the sole owner of your property.